Estado Novo (Portugal): Regime

 The legislature, called the National Assembly, was restricted to members of the National Union.
 It could initiate legislation, but only concerning matters that did not require government expenditures.
 The parallel Corporative Chamber included representatives of municipalities, religious, cultural, and professional groups, and of the official workers' syndicates that replaced free trade unions.

 The corporatist constitution was approved in the national Portuguese constitutional referendum of 19 March 1933.
 A draft had been published one year before, and the public was invited to state any objections in the press.
 These tended to stay in the realm of generalities and only a handful of people, less than 6,000, voted against the new constitution.
 The new constitution was approved with 99.5% of the vote, but with 488,840 abstentions (in a registered electorate of 1,330,258) counting as "yes".
 Hugh Kay points out that the large number of abstentions might be attributable to the fact that voters were presented with a package deal to which they had to say "yes" or "no" with no opportunity to accept one clause and reject another.
 In this referendum, women were allowed to vote for the first time in Portugal.
 Their right to vote had not been obtained during the First Republic, despite feminist efforts, and even in the referendum vote, secondary education was a requirement for female voters, whereas males only needed to be able to read and write.
 The right for women to vote was later broadened twice under the Estado Novo.
 The first time was in 1946 and the second time in 1968 under Marcelo Caetano, law 2137 proclaimed the equality of men and women for electoral purposes.
 The 1968 electoral law did not make any distinction between men and women.

 The year 1933 marked a watershed of legislation in Portuguese history.
 Under Salazar's supervision, Teotónio Pereira, the Sub-Secretary of State of Corporations and Social Welfare, reporting directly to Salazar, enacted extensive legislation that shaped the corporatist structure and initiated a comprehensive social welfare system.
 This system was equally anti-capitalist and anti-socialist.
 The corporatisation of the working class was accompanied by strict legislation regulating business.
 Workers' organisations were subordinated to state control but granted a legitimacy that they had never before enjoyed and were made beneficiaries of a variety of new social programs.
-Nevertheless, it is important to note that even in the enthusiastic early years, corporatist agencies were not at the center of power and therefore corporatism was not the true base of the whole system.
+Nevertheless, even in the enthusiastic early years, corporatist agencies were not at the center of power and therefore corporatism was not the true base of the whole system.